 Less often, doctors make the diagnosis by looking at the lining of the small intestine with an instrument called an endoscope and taking samples from inside the intestine to be sent to a laboratory.
 This is done in more extreme cases, when a definite cause for the diarrhea hasn't been found.

 Giardiasis is treated with prescription medicines that kill the parasites.
 Treatment typically takes 5 to 7 days, and the medicine is usually given as a liquid.
 Some of these medicines may have side effects, so your doctor will tell you what to watch for.

 If your child has giardiasis and your doctor has prescribed medication, be sure to give all doses on schedule for as long as your doctor directs.
 This will help your child recover faster and will kill parasites that might infect others in your family.
-Again, encourage all family members to wash their hands frequently, especially after using the bathroom and before eating.
+Again, encourage all family members to wash their hands well and often, especially after using the bathroom and before eating.

 A child who has diarrhea from giardiasis may lose too much fluid in the stool and become dehydrated.
-Make sure the child drinks plenty of fluids but no caffeinated beverages, as they make the body lose water faster.
+Make sure the child drinks plenty of fluids but no caffeinated beverages or juice, as they make the body lose water faster.

 Ask the doctor before you give your child any nonprescription drugs for cramps or diarrhea because these medicines may mask symptoms and interfere with treatment.

 The incubation period for giardiasis is 1 to 3 weeks after exposure to the parasite.
 In most cases, treatment with 5 to 7 days of antiparasitic medicine will help kids recover within a week's time.
 Medication also shortens the time that they're contagious.
 If giardiasis isn't treated, symptoms can last up to 6 weeks or longer.